nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Delete Candidate: `delete`

-Delete existing candidates in the database with command format and examples.
+Delete existing candidates in the database.

 You can delete any of candidate in the displayed list at the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.
 The candidate index **must be** within the range from **1 to *n***, where ***n*** represents the **number of candidates** in the database.

-Here is a valid format of `delete` command:

-`delete INDEX`
+Format: `delete INDEX`

 ---
 > [!NOTE]